 Let's get started

-1. Scratch: Scratch is a program developed by MIT that allows kids to create games and animations without learning programming text.
-This drag-and-drop way to learn coding concepts is great for beginners, allowing children to have fun using games that subtly teach coding.
+Scratch:, opens a new window Scratch is a program developed by MIT that allows kids to create games and animations without learning programming text.
+This drag-and-drop way to learn coding concepts is called block coding - and it’s great for beginners, allowing children to have fun using games that subtly teach coding.
+Ages 6+.

-5. Swift Playgrounds: Swift Playgrounds is an app for the iPad that teaches kids to write code in a fun, interactive way.
+Swift Playgrounds is an app for iPad that teaches kids to write code in a fun, interactive way.
 Learn the code, developers use, to build apps for iOS by completing interactive puzzles.

 Want to learn more about coding?
-Here are some helpful resources:
+Here are some good book recommendations.